dotnet/versionsweeper/README.md

 This repo serves as a sample, as it contains a directory *non-lts* with projects and solutions that are intentionally targeting unsupported versions.
 There are issues created against these to exemplify how they render.
 For more information, see [these issues](https://github.com/IEvangelist/dotnet-versionsweeper/issues?q=is%3Aopen+is%3Aissue+label%3Aexample-issue).

+## Official .NET support policies

+This action is intended to help determine non-LTS (or current) versions, but it is _not_ perfect.
+When in doubt, please refer to the [official .NET support policies](https://dotnet.microsoft.com/platform/support/policy).

 ## Acknowledgements

 | Name | NuGet package URL & license |